stefanix/WifiTagger/README.md

   - openwrt-ar71xx-generic-tl-wr741nd-v4-squashfs-factory.bin
 - after about 3 minutes continue with ssh setup

-Setup SSH and Login Password
+More on Setup SSH and Login Password
 -----------------------------
 - after falshing the firmware you can "telnet 192.168.1.1" and
 - set a password with "passwd"
 - this will disable telnet and enable ssh login "ssh root@192.168.1.1"
 - if you have problems with keys/hosts use this ssh option "-o UserKnownHostsFile=/dev/null"

-Run setup.sh
+More on Running setup.sh
 -------------
 - this will copy a bunch of files to the router
 - amoung them setup_remote.sh